 - At a regular interval, infused water with tulsi leaves should be given.
-It does very good for such respiratory infections.
+It does very well for such respiratory infections.

 - A warm-water enema should be given to cleanse the bowels, as it does good to the infection.

-- The patient of diphtheria should be kept in bed and isolated from others for four to six weeks.
+- The patient with diphtheria should be kept in bed and isolated from others for four to six weeks.

-- The diet should include whole grain cereals, fresh fruits, raw or slightly cooked vegetables etc.
+- The diet should include whole grain cereals, fresh fruits, raw or lightly cooked vegetables etc.

 In the prevention mode, vaccination is the best option.
 The first dose should be given at six months of age and booster doses are given at regular intervals.